chesterbr/chesterbr.github.io/_posts/2024-02-18-a-workaround-to-fix-the-firefox-emoji-keyboard-shortcut-on-macos-sonoma.md

      }
 ```

-It gives some hints on the cause of the problem: the app is processing the system shortcut event, instead of assuming the OS had already done it and wrapping things up.
-It seems that before Sonoma, that would cause no harm, but after it, it resulted in the shortcut triggering **twice**.
-Indeed, pressing the shortcut twice in quick succession in any other app cause the exact behavior of the bug.
+It gives some hints on the root cause: the app is forwarding the system shortcut event, instead of stopping it.
+It caused no harm before Sonoma, but after it, it results in the shortcut triggering **twice**, and the second trigger closes the picker.
+You can check it by pressing the shortcut twice in quick succession on any _other_ (non-buggy) app: it cause the exact behavior of the bug!

-With that in mind, I downloaded the [Firefox source code](https://hg.mozilla.org/mozilla-central).
-It's a quite large (albeit [well documented](https://firefox-source-docs.mozilla.org/)) codebase, but I didn't need to understand it all - just had to find a suitable place to stop the event processing.
-Finding that, I produced a [proof-of-concept](https://bugzilla.mozilla.org/show_bug.cgi?id=1855346#c16), which crudely detected the key combinations and stopped processing:
+With that in mind, I downloaded the [Firefox source code](https://hg.mozilla.org/mozilla-central) and started poking at it.
+It's a quite large (but [well documented](https://firefox-source-docs.mozilla.org/)) codebase, but I didn't need to understand it all - just had to find a suitable place to stop the event processing.
+Finding one, I produced a [proof-of-concept](https://bugzilla.mozilla.org/show_bug.cgi?id=1855346#c16), which crudely detected the key combinations and abruptly stopped processing:

 ```objc
 if (((anEvent.modifierFlags & NSEventModifierFlagControl) &&